philliplongman/spock-paper-scissors-react/README.md

 Kirk fascinates Spock, Spock logics Bones, Bones sasses Kirk.

-This is a rewrite of a student project for my first React app.
-[Try it out on Heroku.](https://spockpaperscissors.herokuapp.com/) It's responsive, too.
+This is a rewrite of an old project as a responsive React app with sound effects.
+[Try it out on Heroku](https://spockpaperscissors.herokuapp.com/).
+If you get tired of losing to Khan, try the Konami Code!